rHermes/hackmud-scripts/README.md

 ##### T1 special commands
 There are some special commands that can be given to T1 corps.

-##### Cross username support
-Someone mentioned that usernames for T2 corps can be from many T1 corporations, so we should therefor explore this.

 ##### Loc type recognition
 Write the parts that checks if a location is a location and if it is a npc loc or not.
 The npc check can be tricked, but it will help filter out